 Arranging car hire in 167 countries and 40 languages, Rentalcars.com is the world’s biggest online car rental service.
 Working with leading suppliers, they offer great prices on all car groups.
 They can find you the best rental prices whenever you want – wherever you go.

 Momondo has won numerous awards as best flight comparison site.
-Momondo is my favourite flight searching engine and it’s the most user-friendly.
+Momondo is another of my favourites when searching for flights.
+It’s extremely user-friendly.
 No wonder it’s recommended by CNN, New York Times and most seasoned travellers.
 Momondo searches across airlines, travel sites and low cost carriers to find the best flight deals on the market.

 Expedia is #1 online travel agency with great deals on air, hotel, vacation packages, cruise, and car rentals… We use it mainly to find the best deals for the flights.
 It seems to be one of the best websites for accommodation in the United States and Canada.